regan-sarwas/npmap.js/API.md

 }</code></pre>If you use this method, NPMap.js will take care of generating the HTML and formatting the different sections.</li>
 </ol>

-HTML is supported, and all strings passed in will be parsed by [Handlebars](http://handlebarsjs.com/).
+HTML is supported, and all strings passed in will be parsed by [Handlebars](http://handlebarsjs.com/) and encoded/unencoded automatically.
 You can also specify functions instead of strings.
 Functions will be passed an object with key/value pairs of the feature's properties, and must return a string (which, again, may contain HTML and/or Handlebars templates).

 You can also specify a fixed width for your popup by passing a `width` property into the popup config object: